Geodan/cow/README.md

 Client should:
     1. Add peer to own peerslist
     2. Sent own peerinformation with 'informPeer'
-    3. Sent info on own herd with 'herdInfo'
+    3. Sent info on own project with 'projectInfo'

 #### newPeerFidList
 a new peer just sent it's fidlist